elenabortolato/APAFA/README.md

 This repository contains the code to reproduce simulations, figures, and real data analysis results from the paper "Adaptive Partition Factor Analysis" by Elena Bortolato and Antonio Canale (https://arxiv.org/html/2410.18939v2)

-The method is designed to estimate (multi-study) factor models, accommodating study-specific and shared components, finding adaptively and flexibly the group-specific structure and latent dimensions.
+The method is designed to estimate (multi-study) factor models, accommodating study-specific and shared components, finding adaptively group-specific structure and latent dimensions - acknowledging potential model misspecification— and does so flexibly to accommodate a wide range of underlying patterns.

 ---